gu4r4n4/gpt/project.md

 **Retry Logic**: Each strategy includes exponential backoff (0.7s × attempt).

 #### 2. **Concurrent Processing Architecture** (app/main.py)
+The backend is a modular FastAPI application.
+Each router module declares its own `APIRouter` with cohesive responsibilities and shared helpers.
+For example, the offers upload flow centralizes validation, duplicate detection, persistence, and OpenAI interaction in a single async handler, delegating vector store provisioning to the shared service layer:

 ```python
 # Thread pool for parallel PDF processing